Knowledge Gradient for Selection with Covariates: Consistency and Computation: Introduction

 Consistency of KG-type policies has been established in various settings, mostly for problems where the number of feasible solutions is finite, including R\&S~\citep{FrazierPowellDayanik08,FrazierPowellDayanik09,FrazierPowell11,MesPowellFrazier11}, and discrete optimization via simulation~\citep{XieFrazierChick16}.
 KG is also used for Bayesian optimization of continuous functions in~\cite{WuFrazier16},~\cite{PoloczekWangFrazier17}, and~\cite{WuPoloczekWilsonFrazier17}.
 However, in these papers the continuous domain is discretized first, which effectively reduces the problem to one with finite feasible solutions, in order to facilitate their asymptotic analysis.
 The finiteness of the domain is critical in the aforementioned papers, because the asymptotic analysis there boils down to proving that each feasible solution can be sampled infinitely often.
 This, by the law of large numbers, implies that the variance of the objective value estimate of each solution will converge to zero.
 Thus, the optimal solution will be identified ultimately since the uncertainty about the performances of the solutions will be removed completely in the end.

 By contrast, proving consistency of KG-type policies for continuous solution domains demands a fundamentally different approach, since most solutions in a continuous domain would hardly be sampled even once after all.
-To the best of our knowledge, the only work of this kind is~\cite{ScottFrazierPowell11}, which studies a KG-type policy for Bayesian optimization of continuous functions.
-Assigning a Gaussian process prior on the objective function, they established the consistency of the KG-type policy basically by leveraging the continuity of the covariance function of the Gaussian process, which intuitively suggests that if the variance at one location is small, then the variance in its neighborhood ought to be small too.
+Among the several related papers, \cite{ScottFrazierPowell11} studies a KG-type policy for Bayesian optimization of continuous functions.
+Assigning a Gaussian process prior on the objective function, they established the consistency of the KG-type policy basically by leveraging the continuity of the covariance function of the Gaussian process, which intuitively suggests that if the variance at one location is small, then the variance in its neighborhood ought to be small too. \cite{toscano2018bayesian} prove the consistency of a KG-type policy on a more general problem that can reduce to the problem in \cite{ScottFrazierPowell11}, for both discrete and continuous domains.

 We cast R\&S with covariates to a problem of ranking a finite number of Gaussian processes, thereby having both discrete and continuous elements structurally.
 As a result, we establish the consistency of the proposed IKG policy by proving the following two facts -- (i) each Gaussian process is sampled infinitely often, and (ii) the infinitely many samples assigned to a given Gaussian process drives its posterior variance at any location to zero, thanks to the assumed continuity of its covariance function.
 The theoretical analysis in this paper is partly built on the ideas developed for discrete and continuous problems, respectively, in~\cite{FrazierPowellDayanik08} and~\cite{ScottFrazierPowell11} in a federated manner.